gamkedo-la/diggernaut/README.md

 Tilemap game data will be represented by 0-7, but game will generate a decorative tilemap based on game data using all available tile graphics.

 ### Winning The Game
-- Multiple ways to end the game without dying:
 - Collect all 4 sets of 4 gems
 - Collect the "Dragon's Hoard" collections and Kill the dragon